-The movement of firearms and firearm parts, ammunition and accessories in and out of Australian territory is controlled primarily by the Australian Customs and Border Protection Service.
+The movement of firearms and firearm parts, ammunition and accessories in and out of Australian territory is controlled primarily by the Australian Border Force.
 Victoria Police and the Attorney-General's office provide limited administrative and regulatory assistance to Customs.

 You must declare all firearms, weapons and ammunition when arriving in Victoria from overseas or departing Victoria for overseas.
-For information about declaring firearms, contact Australian Customs.
+For information about declaring firearms, contact Australian Border Force.

-Customs requires Victoria Police to certify that Victorian residents wishing to import firearms, imitation firearms, paintball markers or firearm ammunition, parts or accessories are either appropriately licensed to receive that item or the item does not require a licence to be held.
-Without this certification or 'Import Permit' from Victoria Police's Licensing & Regulation Division ('LRD'), Customs will not release your item to you.
+Border Force requires Victoria Police to certify that Victorian residents wishing to import firearms, imitation firearms, paintball markers or firearm ammunition, parts or accessories are either appropriately licensed to receive that item or the item does not require a licence to be held.
+Without this certification or 'Import Permit' from Victoria Police's Licensing & Regulation Division ('LRD'), Border Force will not release your item to you.